tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ~~~
 todo
 ~~~
-{: #compact-example align="left" title="Key Encryption (single recipient) with Compact Serialization"}
+{: #integrated-encryption-json align="left" title="Integrated Encryption with JSON Serialization"}

 In the above example, the JWE Protected Header value is:

 ~~~
 {
-   "alg": "HPKE-Base-P256-SHA256-AES128GCM",
+   "alg": "dir",
-   "enc": "A128GCM"
+   "enc": "HPKE-Base-P256-SHA256-AES128GCM"
 }
 ~~~

 ### Key Encryption

-This mode supports more than one recipient and JSON serializations.
+This mode supports more than one recipient.

 HPKE is used to encrypt the	Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
 The plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.